go-iiif/go-iiif-aws/README.md

   -container string
     	The name of your AWS ECS container.
   -ecs-dsn string
-    	A valid ECS DSN.
+    	A valid (go-whosonfirst-aws) ECS DSN.
   -instructions string
     	The path your IIIF processing instructions (on/in your container). (default "/etc/go-iiif/instructions.json") -lambda-dsn string
-    	A valid Lambda DSN.
+    	A valid (go-whosonfirst-aws) Lambda DSN.
 Required if -mode is "invoke".
   -lambda-func string
     	A valid Lambda function name.
 Required if -mode is "invoke".
   -lambda-type string